input-output-hk/decentralized-software-updates/cardano-ledger-update/README.md

 Given a class of traces, if we fail to see examples of traces in this class this might point to an error in the generators or a failure in the implementation.
-In any case these liveness tests make sure that such cases are detected so that corrective action can be taken.
+In any case these liveness tests make sure that such cases are detected so that corrective actions can be taken.

 In addition, by inspecting the examples generated by `QuickCheck` we can get a better insight into the system's behavior.
 For instance, when inspecting a trace